 Focus Group Discussion date:

 Name of moderator: Name of note taker:

-Translation necessary for the FGD: Yes N 10
+Translation necessary for the FGD: Yes N No

 If yes, the translation was from(language) (language) to

 Characteristic of the group (age; status, etc.):

 Age range of respondents:

 Welcome and thank you for taking the time to join me for this discussion today.
-My name is, and I'm here on behalf of (organization), as (position).
+My nam, and I'm here on behalf of (organization), as (position).
 I will be the moderator for this discussion.
-My colleague will be the note taker.
-My organization and I are assessing needs and analyzing the opportunity for programming in (specific location).
-I am conducting a series of group discussions to learn from different community members about community dynamics, services available, safety and security concerns and/or different types of barriers and violence affecting the community with a focus on women's and girls' experiences.
-Your answers will help me to understand whether and how to establish (or renew) a Women and Girls Safe Space.
-A safe space (add the local name for your WGSS or the term used in general in the setting) is "a structured place where women's and girls' physical and emotional safety is respected and where women and girls are supported through processes of empowerment to seek, share, and obtain information, access services, express themselves, enhance psychosocial well-being, and more fully realize their rights.
-In this sense, safe spaces can be a key means of building women's and girls' social assets.
+My colleaguewill be the note taker.
+My organization and I are assessing needs and analyzing the opportunity for programm in (specific location).
+I am conducting a series of group discussions to from different community members about community dynamics, services available, safe security concerns and/or different types of barriers and violence affecting the commun a focus on women's and girls' experiences.
+Your answers will help me to understand w and how to establish (or renew) a Women and Girls Safe Space. ety and ity with A safe space (add the local name for your WGSS or the term used in general in the setting) is "a structured place where women's and girls' physical and em safety is respected and where women and girls are supported through processes of empowerment to seek, share, and obtain information, access services, express themse enhance psychosocial well-being, and more fully realize their rights.
+In this sense, safe can be a key means of building women's and girls' social assets. otional elves,